ebrimasamba/react-native-sms-retriever/README.md

 ### React Native Setup

-The library uses autolinking, so no additional setup is required for React Native 0.68+.
+The library uses autolinking, so no additional setup is required for React Native 0.60+.
+The library automatically detects and uses the appropriate architecture (new or old) based on your React Native version.

 ### Expo Setup